New York Assisted Living: Legal Steps To Plan

 Comparing Assisted Living Communities

 Kramer and others say a good way to compare care options online is with the Nursing Home Compare tool at medicare.gov.
-They also suggest visiting the facilities in person, and carefully observing the behaviors of residents and their relatives, the interaction between caregivers and residents, and the facilities’ environments.
+They also suggest visiting the facilities in person and carefully observing residents’ and their relatives’ behaviors, the interactions between caregivers and residents, and the facilities’ environments.

 “A good facility should look and smell clean,” says Kramer.
-“The residents should be neatly dressed and be participating in activities.
+“The residents should be neatly dressed and participate in activities.
 The staff should interact with the residents in a friendly manner and be attentive to their needs.
-The environment—lighting, exits, furniture, equipment, temperature, handrails, et cetera—should appear and feel safe for the residents.”
+The environment — lighting, exits, furniture, equipment, temperature, handrails, et cetera — should appear and feel safe for the residents.”

 If you don’t feel qualified to make those judgment calls, there’s another option.

-Part of the attorney’s job is to narrow down the choices for clients and help with the admissions process.
+Part of the attorney’s job is to narrow down options for clients and assist with the admissions process.
 They also assist with financing options.

 “The attorney determines if it’s a private-pay situation,” says Adamo, “and if so, for how long, and then makes sure that everything is in order to apply for third-party health insurance if necessary, including Medicaid.”